kavia-common/samsung-tv-content-hub-79822-85981/mytv_frontend/DEV_SERVER.md

 Notes:
 - index.html contains a single #root and a single module script to /src/main.jsx.
 No meta-refresh, no auto reload scripts.
-- All design CSS/JS used by pages live under `/public/assets/*`.
-Avoid placing raw HTML design exports inside public/.
+- All raw design HTML exports live under `assets-reference/` (not served).
+Only CSS/JS needed at runtime is placed in `/public/assets/*`.

 Validation checklist:
 1) Start dev server: